 We are merely players

 Wargaming this scenario is bound to be problematic.
 What odds table would produce a victory of 11,000 defenders over an attacking force of 300,000?
 Of course, those aren’t quite the right figures.
-The oft-quote 300,000 number includes many non-combatants in the total, and should probably be more like 140,000-170,000.
-The consider the combination of the defenders plus the relief force to total 90,000 or at the time of the battle.
+The oft-quoted 300,000 number includes many non-combatants in the total, and should probably be more like 140,000-170,000.
+Then consider the combination of the defenders plus the relief force to total more like 90,000 at the time of the battle.
 But even so, those are still long odds.
 It would seem to be a situation where Sobieski and the relief force got most everything right and the Turks got much of it wrong.
 If we didn’t have this historical example, could we ever predict it?

 Pike and Shot offers two different explorations of this historic event.
 There are several user-made scenarios as well as one of their campaigns in the new(er) Pike and Shot: Campaigns product.
 I’ll start off easy with the user scenario.